micolous/ircbots/README.md

 (Note: this requires `python-twitter`, not `twitter`.
 The other library is incompatible.
 You will need to delete it in order to use this.)

 This also has some geocoder support, you'll need an experimental branch of geopy.
 Details here: http://code.google.com/p/geopy/wiki/ReverseGeocoding  You don't need to have this installed, you just won't get geocoder support without it.
+If you have an old version of python-twitter, such as the one in Debian 6, then you shouldn't install this.
+Because that version of the library doesn't support geo extensions in Twitter.

 Upon posting a URL of a tweet, twitterbot will display the tweet.